legendarydrew/real-figures/BATTLEPLAN.md

 # REMAINING TASKS

-For when we are ready to get things going: we have the Songs ready and we've gotten people excited.
+For when we are ready to get things going: we have the Songs ready, and we've gotten people excited.

 ## Analytics